 In the 21st century, the saying has changed to, “Alkalinity Does a Body Good.”

-So this week, talk to your Naturopathic Doctor about easy methods to measure urine pH and natural solutions to neutralize an acidic environment.
+So this week, talk to your Naturopathic Doctor (ND) about easy methods to measure urine pH.
+There are plenty of natural solutions to neutralize an acidic environment in the body.

 Set an example for others.

-Spread the important message that milk is over-rated and alkaline dark greens such as spinach, are a much better source of calcium that actually “Do The Body Good.”
+Spread the truth about milk.
+It’s over-rated and alkaline dark greens such as spinach are a much better source of calcium that actually “Do The Body Good.”